clux/facemaulers/deities/kiaransalee.md

 Acropolis
  * Acropolis; soul of felgolos can be used (tear at it / use it as a focus) if they extract it
- * Acropolis; larloch's ring can be used. casts something that will trigger his phase
+ * Acropolis; larloch's ring can be used. casts something that will trigger his phase (Darkness)

 - Faey/GW: larloch / valindra items to help draw them out